-Also, if you are performing a one-step RT-qPCR, the reverse transcriptase will use the reverse primer to prime the transcription reaction.
-A poor primer will result in both inefficient reverse transcription and inefficient amplification – a lose–lose situation.
-So you better take your time when picking your primers!
+Also, if you are performing a one-step reverse transcription PCR (RT-qPCR), the reverse transcriptase will use the reverse primer to prime the transcription reaction.
+In this scenario, a poor primer would result in both inefficient reverse transcription and inefficient amplification – a lose–lose situation.

 The bad news is that primer testing requires time and patience, so the sooner you get a pair of primers working, the better.

 Go to the Pubmed gene database and search for your gene of interest.
-You can filter by species in the right corner of the next screen.
+You can then filter by species in the right-hand corner of the next screen.